Lionel Spitz

 Lionel Spitz (born 12 January 2001) is a Swiss sprinter who specialises in the 400 metres.
 He won a silver medal at the 2023 European U23 Championships.
 Shortly after, he set a new personal best of 45.25 at the Swiss Championships and also finished in first place at the event, securing his second national title.

 Early life and background

-Lionel Spitz was born on 12 January 2001 in Adliswil, a small tow in the canton of Zürich.
+Lionel Spitz was born on 12 January 2001 in Adliswil, a small town in the canton of Zürich.
 He began his athletic career at a young age when he joined Adliswil Track Team in 2009.
 His mother, Lilly Spitz, is the chief coach of the club.
 He has an older brother, Linus, who runs for the club as well.
 Lionel remains with Adliswil Track Team, but his trainer is Alex Hautle from LAC TV Unterstrass in Zürich.

 He jokingly describes himself as the "Babyface Killer" due to his boyish appearance and how often he gets mistaken for being much younger than he is.
 Originally, he wrote the name down when he was "too lazy to send [his] biography for the Swiss Athletics site".
 Ever since, the nickname stuck and has been widely adopted for him.